Jamal Osman (politician)

 Jamal Osman is an American politician.
-A member of Minnesota's Democratic–Farmer–Labor Party, he was elected to the Minneapolis City Council in 2020 to represent the 6th Ward.
+A member of Minnesota's Democratic–Farmer–Labor Party, has served in the Minneapolis City Council since his 2020 election, representing the 6th ward.
+Since 2026, he has been the council's vice president.
+Ward 6 includes Cedar-Riverside, Elliot Park, Stevens Square, much of Phillips, and parts of Seward.

-2025 Minneapolis City Council election

-In 2025, Osman sought re-election to represent Ward 6 on the Minneapolis City Council.
-Minneapolis municipal elections use ranked-choice voting (RCV) and are officially nonpartisan; candidates may list a party or “principle” on the ballot.
-The general election is scheduled for November 4, 2025, with early voting beginning September 19, 2025.

-Ward 6 race

-Ward 6 includes Cedar-Riverside, Elliot Park, Phillips West, Stevens Square–Loring Heights, Ventura Village, and parts of Seward.
-Two candidates filed for the Ward 6 seat during the 2025 filing period: incumbent Jamal Osman and challenger Mohamoud Hassan, both listing the Democratic–Farmer–Labor Party (DFL).

-Campaign and events

-The League of Women Voters Minneapolis hosted a Ward 6 candidate forum on September 11, 2025, at the Brian Coyle Center; a recording is available online.

-Election information

-Official city election information, including early-vote locations, sample ballots, and RCV details, is provided by Minneapolis Elections & Voter Services.

 Early life

 Osman was born in Somalia and was a refugee in Kenya before coming to the United States when he was 14.
 After arriving in Minnesota, he lived in public housing.

 Career

 Prior to his political career, Osman worked as a Resident Advocate for CommonBond Communities, a nonprofit affordable housing organization, where he assisted tenants and helped connect them with social services.
 He also worked as a community organizer, focusing on issues such as housing, education, and social services within Minneapolis's East African community.

 Minneapolis City Council

 Osman was first elected to the Minneapolis City Council in a special election on August 11, 2020, succeeding Abdi Warsame.
 He was re-elected in 2021 and again in 2023.
-In the 2023 election, he won with 48.3% of the vote after the second round of ranked-choice voting tabulation.
-As of 2024, Osman serves as the Chair of the Business, Housing & Zoning Committee and is a member of the Climate & Infrastructure Committee.
+In the 2023 election, he won with 48.3% of the vote after the second round of ranked-choice voting tabulation.In the 2025 election, Osman won re-election against challenger Mohamoud Hassan (DFL), winning 58.7% of the vote in the first round.

+In their first meeting in January 2026, the council elected Osman as vice president.
+He currently chairs the Business, Housing and Zoning committee.